 When leaders open lines of communication, they can solve issues as they occur rather than allowing them to become large-scale problems.

-Having the right approach when providing feedback is a great employee retention strategy.
+Having the right approach when providing feedback is a great team retention strategy.
 For example, it can make a significant difference in motivation and productivity.
 Research from Gallup shows employees who receive positive feedback “are 3.9 times more likely to be engaged than employees who felt hurt.”
-A recognized employee, is a retained employee.
+A recognized employee is a retained employee.

 When giving feedback, first recognize what is positive about the employee.
 Too much criticism all at once can make people feel withdrawn, upset, and defensive.
 Rather than showing up for an annual performance review with a long list of grievances, have weekly conversations with employees about places they can adjust or improve.
 Increasing communication helps team members feel more connected and comfortable with their leaders.
 As a result, they’re more likely to express problems, concerns, or requests for help.

 Leaders who clear time on their schedule for individual meetings with their employees show them they’re a top priority.
 Not only does this help foster a stronger team culture by providing one-on-one support, but it also stops problems from festering.
-For example, this is a great time for discovering the causes of underperformance or disengagement.
-Regular conversations are a key element of employee engagement equation for both new hires and long-time employees.
+Meetings are a great time for discovering the causes of underperformance or disengagement.
+Regular conversations are a key element of the employee engagement equation for both new hires and long-time employees.

-During weekly meetings, business owners, executives, and managers can also offer regular mentorship.
+During weekly meetings, leaders can also offer regular mentorship.
 As people rise within the organization, they need the developmental opportunities a consistent mentor provides.
 These sessions can boost morale and help a person gain clarity on their responsibilities.
-Start by carving out 15-30 minutes of talking space with team members each week to discuss goals, growth, and room for improvement.
+Start by carving out 15–30 minutes of talking space with team members each week to discuss goals, growth, and room for improvement.

 A common pitfall of leadership is poor communication of expectations.
-For instance, in an article for Gallup, work-management scientist Jim Harter found only half of employees know what their managers’ expectations are of them.
-Discussing expectations around goals, roles, and responsibilities with team members is critical because it provides clarity around what a job well done looks like.
+In an article for Gallup, work-management scientist Jim Harter found only half of employees know what their managers’ expectations are.
+Discussing expectations around goals, roles, and responsibilities with team members is critical because it provides clarity around what a job well-done looks like.

 Another employee retention strategy is discussing timelines and goals with the leadership team.
 As experts in their individual fields, they’ll provide more insight into developing realistic expectations for employees.
 For example, C-suite executives might not understand the intricate details that go into completing a task or project.